What have I written?

 - Start at another place in your story.
 You can link the chapters together later

-I like to have elements of most of these in each story - but if you can think of any others, please let us know and I’ll add them in.
+If you can think of any others, please let us know and I’ll add them in.

 So you want to get started, then remember the author's mantra: "Five friends have I strong and true; they are WHAT, WHY, WHEN, WHERE and WHO"